 L’Eixample: for a lively nightlife

-This neighbour is called The Expansion of Barcelona, known more commonly to the locals as L’Eixample in Catalan (pronounced “ey-sham-pla”).
+This neighbor is called The Expansion of Barcelona, known more commonly to the locals as L’Eixample in Catalan (pronounced “ey-sham-pla”).
 It is a massive suburb that expanded the city in the 1890s, connecting the Gotic area to the nearby pueblo of Gràcia.

-Located just north of the old town, L’Eixample has a downtown metropolitan feel as opposed to the city centre’s ancient Roman city.
-Because it was designed during the Industrial Revolution to be a modern neighbourhood, many beautiful, Art Nouveau and Gaudi façades can be found here.
+Located just north of the old town, L’Eixample has a downtown metropolitan feel as opposed to the city center’s ancient Roman city.
+Because it was designed during the Industrial Revolution to be a modern neighborhood, many beautiful, Art Nouveau and Gaudi façades can be found here.
 It somewhat lacks the community feel of the more intimate, older parts of the city, and it doesn’t feature the same great plazas.
 Nonetheless, it hosts good shops, upscale bars and nice restaurants.
 Eixample is divided into the izquierda (left) and derecha (right), with izquierda considered the higher end.

 Housing averages €1,000–2,000 per month, often higher for attractive two-bedroom apartments.
 Numerous bus and metro lines cross the area, and cycling is also popular.
 While traffic flows relatively smoothly, parking can be tricky; few buildings have dedicated parking spots.
 Small shops are integrated in the residential streets, with bigger stores on the larger boulevards.

-Gràcia: for a family-friendly neighbourhood
+Gràcia: for a family-friendly neighborhood

 Starting in the hilly area surrounding Gaudi’s Park Guell, Gràcia stretches down to Eixample in the south.
 It’s full of hipsters, chic expats, artists, families, minimalists and even okupas (squatters).
-Originally separate a city from Barcelona – until the Eixample connected the two – this ancient town has all the charm of the centre without that distinctive city smell.
+Originally separate a city from Barcelona – until the Eixample connected the two – this ancient town has all the charm of the center without that distinctive city smell.
 While you won’t find many an ascensor (lift/elevator) in any block of flats, the buildings rarely rise above three stories and many of them have been renovated or made into lofts.

 The green spaces and public transportation are a bonus, making it easy to get outside.
 The main street (Calle Verdi) hosts a version original cinema and the surrounding streets are full of quirky boutiques, natural bakeries, cool cafes in beautiful plazas, great bars, cultural and independent events, boutiques and chain stores, and diverse restaurants.
 Park Guell provides a welcome green space.